The imprints of massive neutrinos on the three-point correlation function of large-scale structures

-However, 2-point statistics provide a complete statistical description of the galaxy field only under the assumption of a perfectly Gaussian distribution \citep{Bernardeau02}.
-To quantify the non-Gaussian properties of the Large-Scale Structure (LSS), higher-order statistics, such as the 3-point correlation function \citep[3PCF;][]{Peebles80, FryGaztanaga93, FriemanGatzanaga94, Jing95, JingBoerner04} and its Fourier-space counterpart, the bispectrum \citep{Fry84, Scoccimarro99, Sefusatti06}, are needed.
-Indeed, many sources of non-Gaussianity act on the galaxy distribution, originating from nonlinearities involving the growth of perturbations \citep{Fry84}, RSDs \citep{Hivon95, Scoccimarro99} and galaxy bias \citep{FryGaztanaga93, Fry94, FriemanGatzanaga94}, and potentially from several inflationary scenarios \citep{Verde2000, Celoria18, Meerburg19}.
+However, two-point statistics provide a complete statistical description of the galaxy field only under the assumption of a perfectly Gaussian distribution \citep{Bernardeau02}.
+To quantify the non-Gaussian properties of the large-scale structure, higher-order statistics, such as the three-point correlation function \citep[3PCF;][]{Peebles80, FryGaztanaga93, FriemanGatzanaga94, Jing95, JingBoerner04} and its Fourier-space counterpart, the bispectrum \citep{Fry84, Scoccimarro99, Sefusatti06}, are needed.
+Many sources of non-Gaussianity indeed act on the galaxy distribution, originating from nonlinearities involving the growth of perturbations \citep{Fry84}, RSDs \citep{Hivon95, Scoccimarro99}, and galaxy bias \citep{FryGaztanaga93, Fry94, FriemanGatzanaga94}, and potentially from several inflationary scenarios \citep{Verde2000, Celoria18, Meerburg19}.
 In particular, nonlinear effects, with their associated non-Gaussianity, are dominant on small scales.
 Since these scales are those on which neutrinos leave most of their characteristic signatures, statistics that quantify non-Gaussianity (i.e., higher-order ones) can be used to extract additional information with respect to lower-order ones.

-Furthermore, 2-point statistics are affected by degeneracies between parameters, in particular a strong degeneracy between $M_\nu$ and the cosmological parameter $\sigma_8$ \citep[e.g.,][]{Viel10, VillaescusaNavarro18}, the latter defined as the present-day standard deviation of the linear matter density field on a conventional scale of $8 \, \mpch$.
-This degeneracy limits the possibility of obtaining precise constraints on $M_\nu$ from 2-point statistics alone, and requires exploring also higher-order statistics.
+Furthermore, two-point statistics are affected by degeneracies between parameters, in particular, by a strong degeneracy between $M_\nu$ and the cosmological parameter $\sigma_8$ \citep[e.g.,][]{Viel10, VillaescusaNavarro18}, the latter defined as the present-day standard deviation of the linear matter density field on a conventional scale of $8 \, \mpch$.
+This degeneracy limits the possibility of obtaining precise constraints on $M_\nu$ from two-point statistics alone and requires exploring also higher-order statistics.